linkedin/cruise-control/README.md

 [![CircleCI](https://circleci.com/gh/linkedin/cruise-control.svg?style=svg)](https://circleci.com/gh/linkedin/cruise-control)

 ### Introduction ###
-  Cruise Control is a product that helps run Apache Kafka clusters at large scale.
-Due to the popularity of Apache Kafka, many companies have bigger and bigger Kafka clusters.
-At LinkedIn, we have ~7K+ Kafka brokers, which means broker deaths are an almost daily occurrence and balancing the workload of Kafka also becomes a big overhead.
+  Cruise Control is a product that helps  to run Apache Kafka clusters at large scale.
+As  the popularity of Apache Kafka is very high , many companies have bigger and bigger Kafka clusters.
+At LinkedIn, we  have ~7K+ Kafka brokers, that  means broker deaths are an almost daily occurrence and managing  the workload of Kafka  also becomes a big overhead.

-  Kafka Cruise Control is designed to address this operation scalability issue.
+  tThere comes Kafka Cruise Control, it  is designed to address this operation scalability issue.

 ### Features ###
   Kafka Cruise Control provides the following features out of the box: